marcostolosa/Awesome-RedTeam-Cheatsheet/evasion/Offensive Golang/Shellcode injection : Syscall, InjectProcess & CreateThread techniques using Golang.md

 for this technique we set `VirtualAlloc` for the shellcode in **`addr` variable** and we use the syscall library from golang to initalize the syscall on the address of `addr`

 ![image](https://user-images.githubusercontent.com/75935486/154824956-ec67dd43-1bf4-4ce9-b529-6bb65721e18e.png)
-I replaced the shellcode of the course by a shellcode that opens a meterpreter session and the program is still undetectable by most antivirus software including **Microsoft**

 ### Method 3 : InjectProcess